|

 How to Handle the Marketing Dilemma of the Decade.

-How Will You Market to Your B-List This Year?
+How Will You Market to Your B-List?

 While you should spend the bulk of your marketing time on your A-list, don't neglect your B-list.